Everyone wants their horse to look so good that he/she turns heads.

 horse feed or Purina® Ultium® Competition

 horse formula.
-Another option is to feed a fat supplement, and one of the most palatable and effective fat supplements you can buy is Purina® Amplify® high fat nugget
+Another option is to feed a fat supplement, and one of the most palatable extruded fat supplements you can buy is Purina® Amplify® high fat nugget

 .
 This fat supplement contains 30% total fat and is a patented, extruded nugget made from a blend of vegetable oil, flaxseed, and rice bran.
 It also contains added protein, vitamins, and minerals, making it an ideal supplement to feed for shine.
 To get results, feed at least ½ lb, and up to 4 lbs, per day.
 Purina®